gholt/ring/BASIC_HASH_RING.md

 ```

 ```
-9761 to 10192 assigments per node, target was 10000.
+9768 to 10260 assigments per node, target was 10000.
-That's 2.39% under and 1.92% over.
+That's 2.32% under and 2.60% over.
-11115 items moved, 1.11%.
+10061 items moved, 1.01%.
 ```

 The under/over is much, much better.
-More items moved than with the hash ring,
-but not much more; and the better balancing is well worth it.
-Again, there are
-more tradeoffs between partition rings and hash rings, but see [Partition Ring
+Again, there are more tradeoffs between
+partition rings and hash rings, but see [Partition Ring vs. Hash
-vs. Hash Ring](PARTITION_RING_VS_HASH_RING.md) for more information.
+Ring](PARTITION_RING_VS_HASH_RING.md) for more information.

 I also ran each sample program 100 times by just making a new main function
 that called the original 100 times.
 The first hash ring with no virtual nodes